 A significant portion of our liquidity needs are for debt service and payments associated with our leases.
-Our estimated debt service (including principal and interest) is approximately \$510 million for the remainder of 2024.
+Our estimated debt service (including principal and interest) is approximately \$175 million for the remainder of 2024.
 We also lease certain real property assets from third parties, including VICI and GLPI.
-The VICI Leases are subject to annual escalations, that take effect in November of each year, based on the Consumer Price Index.
-We estimate our lease payments to VICI and GLPI to be approximately \$660 million for the remainder of 2024.
+The VICI Leases are subject to annual escalations, that take effect in November of each year, based on the Consumer Price Index ("CPI").
+In addition to the CPI escalator, November 2024 represents the beginning of the first lease year in which our VICI leases are also subject to a variable rent component based on certain historical net revenues of our leased properties.
+The next such lease year with a variable rent adjustment begins November 2027.
+We estimate our lease payments to VICI and GLPI to be approximately \$331 million for the remainder of 2024.